Jasmine Artiga

-Jasmine Artiga (born 5 April 1992) is an American professional boxer who has held the WBA female super-flyweight title since 22 March 2025.
+Jasmine Artiga (born 5 April 1992) is an American professional boxer.
+She is a former WBA female super-flyweight champion.

 Career

 Having completed high school, Artiga played American football in the LFL for the Tampa Breeze before taking up boxing aged 21.

 She turned professional in May 2017, and compiled a record of 12 wins and a draw from her first 13 pro-fights.

 Artiga faced Regina Chavez for the vacant WBA female super-flyweight title at the NOS Events Center in San Bernardino, California on 22 March 2025.
 She won via majority decision with two of the ringside judges scoring the fight 98–92 and 96–94 in her favour, while the third had it a 95–95 draw.

 On 27 May 2025, Artiga received a proclamation from the city of Tampa for being the first native-born professional boxer to win a major world title.

 She signed with Jake Paul's Most Valuable Promotions in July 2025.

 Artiga made the first defense of her title against Linn Sandström at the Caribe Royale Resort in Orlando, Florida, on 23 August 2025.
 She won by stoppage in the third round.

+On 13 December 2025 at the same venue, Artiga successfully retained her title for a second time, defeating Stephanie Silva, who had failed to make the required weight and was therefore ineligible to win the championship, via unanimous decision.

+Once again fighting at Caribe Royale in Orlando in her third defense, she lost her title, and unbeaten professional record, to Nataly Delgado by unanimous decision on 13 June 2026.